joelouthan/theologic.us/content/posts/2-now_sings_my_soul_psalm/2021-01-05-am-now_sings_my_soul_psalm.md

 but none fulfilling

 But you lead me to your word
   and your word speaks of you
   I see that you alone are good
   holy
   justified
   merciful
   gracious
 loving
 and righteous
-and we are so far from youI see my own heartand I am an infinite distanec from your precense Who would bridge this gap?
+and we are so far from you

+I see my own heartand I am an infinite distanec from your precense Who would bridge this gap?
 Is it I?
 Let me try my best